Do you want to write about medical health, but not sure where to start? Or are you unsure of what it takes to be a medical writer?

 Be careful not to cherry-pick the information by showcasing the good without the bad.
 There are very few things that work universally in healthcare.
 Most treatments work better for a select patient type only.
 The same with diet and exercise.

-Health writers need to pay attention to these details and make sure their work accurately capture the nuances and present a balanced view.
+Health and medical writers need to pay attention to these details and make sure their work accurately capture the nuances and present a balanced view.

 4. Stay Objective